ORNL/AdditiveFOAM/scripts/visualization/README.md

 ### Regenerate everything

-Place the six reconstructed cases under one directory using their standard tutorial names:
+Place the six reconstructed cases and the completed calibration under one directory using their standard tutorial names:

 ```text
 documentation-figures/